 Ask her neighbors or anyone nearby that could provide any beneficial information.
 Someone should know her.

 4. Inspect the Place

 It is essential that you get to have a look at the place before deciding to leave your child.
+According to Victoria Hernandez, LMHC, “Some things to look for is a small caregiver to child ratio, security measure as well as the ability of you to observe the class/caregiver/child without necessarily walking into the classroom.”
 Check if there are any dangerous stuff, or if there are stairs that could cause a fall and ask the caregiver to block them for safety purposes.

 5. Check if there are Dangerous Pets